-The JobTraQ workflow engine automates actions and processes to make your team more productive and successful.
+The JobTraQ workflow management engine automates actions and processes to make your team more productive and successful.
 However, the system’s power and flexibility can mean that configuring it for your specific business process is a daunting task.
 If you don’t know where to begin, take a look at the starter examples below.
 The first process is a simple way to automatically assign tasks to the person who created them.
 The second process calculates a project’s Percent Complete field according to the number of completed sub-tasks.
 And the third process records the date and time when a task enters each new stage of work, so you can create reports to show average cycle times and bottlenecks.

 Set default assignee to Logged-In User

-If you have configured JobTraQ to allow users to create a certain type of task for the work they are doing, you might want those tasks to be automatically assigned to the user who created them.
+If you have configured JobTraQ workflow management software to allow users to create a certain type of task for the work they are doing, you might want those tasks to be automatically assigned to the user who created them.
 To do that, you just need to create a placeholder contact to be the default value for the Assignee field in that task type, and then create a workflow rule to replace that contact with the current user.

 - Create a new contact called Reassign to Logged-In User.